anelendata/handoff/docs/docker.rst

 Building and running Docker
 ===========================

+Notice: The planned release 0.2.0 will replace this with a handoff subcommand (`handoff docker_build` and etc).

 Dockerfile will try to install the project from `./project` directory.
 So copy what you want to build from handoff repository root: